Bundesamt für Strahlenschutz

 The Bundesamt für Strahlenschutz (BfS) is the German Federal Office for Radiation Protection.
 The BfS was established in November 1989; the headquarters is located in Salzgitter, with branch offices in Berlin, Bonn, Freiburg, Gorleben, Oberschleißheim and Rendsburg.
 It has 708 employees (including 305 scientific) and an annual budget of around 305 million Euro (2009).
 Since 2009 the BfS is also responsible for the storage site of radioactive waste, Schacht Asse II.

 History

-Against the background of the Chernobyl nuclear disaster in April 1986 and the so-called transnuclear scandal in 1987, the BfS was founded with the aim of re-bundling competencies and responsibilities in the field of radiation protection.
+Against the background of the Chernobyl nuclear disaster in April 1986 and the Transnuklear scandal in 1987, the BfS was founded with the aim of re-bundling competencies and responsibilities in the field of radiation protection.
 The following organizational units were merged into the BfS: